-- ella® is more effective than Plan B One-Step® and other non-prescription brands.
-EC pills may not work as well for people with higher body weight. - Plan B One-Step® and other OTC brands may be ineffective for people over 165 lbs - ella® is a more effective option, but may not work for people over 195 lbs - → EC is an important option that should be available to everyone, but it isn't meant to be a long-term substitute for regular contraception because it's not as effective.
+- → ella® is more effective than Plan B One-Step® and other non-prescription brands.
+EC pills may not work as well for people with higher body weight. - Plan B One-Step® and other OTC brands may be ineffective for people over 165 lbs. - ella® is a more effective option, but may not work for people over 195 lbs. - → EC is an important option that should be available to everyone, but it isn't meant to be a long-term substitute for regular contraception because it's not as effective. - → Don't use both kinds of EC pills they could cancel each other out.